Developer program overview

 On Xbox One, which offers gamers a curated store experience, games published through the Xbox Live Creators Program will be sold in the new Creators Collection section of the Microsoft Store on Xbox.
 This offers a balance between ensuring an open platform where anyone can develop and ship a game, and a curated store experience console gamers have come to know and expect.
 On Windows 10, your title will be published among all of the other Xbox Live games in the Microsoft Store.

-You must be enrolled in the Dev Center developer program to release a game as part of the Xbox Live Creators Program.
+You must be enrolled in the Partner Center developer program to release a game as part of the Xbox Live Creators Program.
 There are two sets of requirements that your game must follow:

 - Integrate Xbox Live Sign-In and display the user identity (Gamertag, Gamerpic, etc.).
 All other Xbox Live services are optional.